pycubed/software_example_beepsat/state_machine/README.md

 This requires that you install the `graphviz` tool.

 ## Locally running the test version of the software
-To build the files run `sh build.sh plugs/advanced` and to run it run `sh run.sh`.
+To build the files run `sh build.sh plugs/test` and to run it run `sh run.sh`.

 ## Building the actual flight software
-build: `sh build.sh frame plugs/test`
+build: `sh build.sh plugs/advanced`
 run: copy over files to the CIRCUITPY drive (don't automate with rm -rf *, as this has led to corrupting the file system in the past)

 ## Software Architecture Overview